 Living models have souls that can be claimed as soul tokens.
 Living and undead models have corpses that can be claimed as corpse tokens.
-Some special rules allow models to gain corpse tokens and soul tokens when a model is destroyed; other special rules allow models to claim and spend certain tokens.
+Some special rules allow models to gain corpse tokens and soul tokens when a model is destroyed.
 A model generates only one of each type of token when destroyed.
 If multiple models are eligible to claim a specific token as a result of the destruction of a model, the nearest eligible model claims the token.
 If a model has a limit on how many of a specific token it can have and is at that limit, it is not considered an eligible model for claiming the token.

-EXAMPLE: A Pistol Wraith that has its maximum of three soul tokens destroys a Holy Zealot while the Zealot is within the High Reclaimer's control range.
-Both the Pistol Wraith and the High Reclaimer have special rules that allow them to claim soul tokens.
-The Pistol Wraith is closer to the Zealot than the High Reclaimer is, so it can normally claim the Zealot's soul token before the High Reclaimer can.
-Because the Pistol Wraith already has its maximum number of soul tokens, though, it is not eligible to claim any more.
-The High Reclaimer can claim this soul token instead.
+EXAMPLE: A Tharn Ravager that has its maximum of three corpse tokens destroys a Bog Trog Ambusher while the Bog Trog is within a Gatorman Bokor's command range.
+Both the Tharn Ravager and the Gatorman Bokor have special rules that allow them to claim corpse tokens.
+The Tharn Ravager is closer to the Bog Trog Ambusher than the Gatorman Bokor is, so it can normally claim the Bog Trog's corpse token before the Gatorman Bokor can.
+Because the Tharn Ravager already has its maximum number of corpse tokens, though, it is not eligible to claim any more.
+The Gatorman Bokor can claim this corpse token instead.